themarquisdesheric/symptom-tracker/README.md

 This app uses `svelte` and `svelte-spa-router` on the front end, and will use a `flask` server and `mariaDB` on the back end

+It also uses several autocomplete components from [simply-svelte-autocomplete](https://github.com/themarquisdesheric/simply-svelte-autocomplete), which was made for this project

 ## Installation

 Clone this repository to your machine and install the dependencies by running `npm i`